0ddjob/Commodore_VIC20/Internal_8KB/README.md

 # Internal 8KB RAM Expansion
-My attempt to create a simple internal RAM upgrade board for the original VIC-20 (two-prong power, not the CR).
+My attempt to create a simple internal RAM upgrade board for the original VIC-20 (two-prong power, not the CR).<br>

+NOTE: This is currently ...
+12-May-2025 ... still a work-in-progress.
+The design works, but I'm still tweaking it!

 ## Purpose
 - Save having to source replacement 2114 chips in case RAM is faulty;